 Committees and Memberships

-Editor of Victorian Bar News (with co-editors Justin Wheelahan and Annette Charak)
+Editor of Victorian Bar News since 2018 (with co-editors Justin Wheelahan and Annette Charak)

 Intellectual Property Society of Australia and New Zealand